Alonso de Estrada: Origins and early career

-Alonso was well educated and a formidable military commander.
+He was well educated and a formidable military commander.
 He fought in the wars in Flanders, and afterwards, as an admiral, in the campaigns in Málaga and Sicily.
 Returning to Madrid, he fought in the Castilian War of the Communities, opposing the rebels against Emperor Charles V. For this, Charles rewarded him with the position of corregidor of Cáceres, and later named him treasurer of New Spain.
 In letters, Alonso de Estrada was sometimes referred to as "el magnífico señor el thesorero Alonso de Estrada, gobernador de esta Nueva España por sus majestades.

-His wife Marina de la Caballería eventually joined him in his efforts, in 1523.
+His loyalist marrano wife Marina Gutiérrez de la Caballería y Flores de Guevara eventually joined him in his efforts, in 1523.

 Royal treasurer of New Spain

 He arrived to the New Spain in 1523, appointed treasurer of the colony by the Council of the Indies, on the authority of Charles V. His mission was to participate in the government of Cortés and to protect the interests of the Crown.
 Marcos de Aguilar and Luis Ponce de León (governor of New Spain) (colonial official) were also sent by the Crown to act as judges in the juicio de residencia of Cortés, but Ponce de León died of indigestion contracted at his welcoming banquet.
 He was rumored to have been poisoned by Hernan Cortés.